Outline

 Overview

-Zenswap's native cross-chain functionality operates on a “fire-and-forget” basis, requiring no further user interaction after initiating a swap.
+Zenswap offers seamless cross-chain swaps using Analog GMP and Circle CCTP.
+Users deposit tokens on the origin chain, and the protocol handles the rest, automatically swapping assets on the destination chain without further user input.
 The swapping process starts when users deposit their tokens on the origin blockchain.
 The protocol uses Analog GMP and Circle CCTP to make cross-chain swaps more secure and efficient.

 Whenever funds are deposited on the origin chain, Analog GMP and Circle CCTP witness the deposit event and subsequently relay the information to the destination chain, where the tokens are swapped to the corresponding assets.